vorce/gonz/README.md

 - Write pages and posts in Markdown
 - "Themes" with EEx templates
-- A page can be marked as a navigation item, which can be handled in the templates.
+- A page can be marked as a navigation item, which can be handled in the templates
+- Front matter is specified as an elixir map

 ### Themes

-To create your own theme I suggest you copy the default one, and use it as a reference on how and what data is available.
+The easiest way to create your own theme is to copy the default one, and use it as a reference on how and what data is available.
 Example of a custom theme can be seen in [forvillelser](https://github.com/vorce/forvillelser)

 The exact API for themes are subject to change.

-If you use a custom theme, don't forget to specify the name of it when you build your site, ex: `mix gonz.build mythemename`
+**If you use a custom theme, don't forget to specify the name of it when you build your site, ex: `mix gonz.build mythemename`**

-If this gets old I suggest you create a target in a Makefile.
+If this gets repetitive I suggest you create a target in a Makefile.

 ## Todo